 For starters, IPG stock has been rather volatile over time — the stock cleared $55 at the 2000 peak of the dot-com boom and then dipped below $5 at the nadir of the 2008-09 financial crisis.

-Secondly, growth seems like a concern both short and long term.
+Secondly, growth seems like a concern both short and long-term.
 Revenue actually declined modestly in the company’s first half, and IPG stock fell 13% after the report.
 Longer-term concerns surround the stock as well, notably around cord-cutting and commercial-free streaming services like Netflix, Inc. (NASDAQ:NFLX).

-But from a short-term standpoint, the post-Q2 decline seems to set up a buying opportunity for IPG, which now trades at less than 14x 2018 EPS estimates.
+But from a short-term standpoint, the post-Q2 decline seems to set up a buying opportunity for IPG, which now trades at 14x 2018 EPS estimates.
 And longer-term, the uncertainty surrounding advertising seems like a potential positive for IPG.
 The company, along with larger rival Omnicom Group Inc. (NYSE:OMC), is a leader in the advertising industry.
 Its expertise will become more valuable, not less, in a changing media landscape.

 Advertising isn’t going anywhere, but it is going to change.